mdaconta/xlm-eco-api/README.md

 ## Structured image analysis (Increment 3A)

 `generateStructuredImage` is an additive unary gRPC method.
 Register a client, then send a `StructuredImageRequest` with nonempty instructions, one `ImageInput`, explicit `provider` and `model`, and a JSON Schema object serialized in `json_schema`.
 Inline image bytes are limited to 3 MiB and must match `image/png`, `image/jpeg`, or `image/webp`; instructions and schema are limited to 64 KiB each.
-The configured `openai` adapter supports only models listed in `openai.vision_models` (default `gpt-4o-mini`).
-The method does not use preferred-provider routing or fallback.
+The authoritative mutable registry controls enabled models and capabilities.
+OpenAI, Google and Anthropic structured-image adapters are implemented; remote acceptance is tracked separately.
+Explicit IDs override the configured `structured_image` default; omitting both uses that default.
+No fallback is performed.
+See [Admin Console, API and harness usage](docs/dynamic-administration.md) and [verification status](docs/dynamic-administration-verification.md).

 On success, `StructuredImageResponse` contains a JSON-object `json_payload`, provider/model identity, `success=true`, and `STRUCTURED_IMAGE_COMPLETED`.
 On failure it contains `STRUCTURED_IMAGE_FAILED` and a normalized error code, safe message, retryability flag and provider HTTP status where available.
 Provider quota/spend failures are nonretryable; transient rate limits are retryable.
 The adapter relies on the provider's strict JSON Schema mode for schema conformance and checks that returned content is a JSON object.
 Existing `syncChat` and `asyncChat` contracts remain available.